cfjedimaster/raymondcamden2018/_posts/2007/12/11/2007-12-11-The-new-Fetch-version-of-ColdFusion-Debugging-with-Flair.md

 As a reminder - if you use ColdFire, this is baked in as well.

 There are two movie references in this title.
 A free copy of CFWACK Book two to the first person to name them.
-(With the understanding I have to find time to get to the UPS store, and it may take me a week or so, and with Christmas, you may not get it to January.)<p><a href='enclosures/D%3A%5Chosts%5Cwww%2Ecoldfusionjedi%2Ecom%5Cenclosures%2Fdeluxe%2Ecfm%2Ezip'>Download attached file.</a></p>
+(With the understanding I have to find time to get to the UPS store, and it may take me a week or so, and with Christmas, you may not get it to January.)<p><a href='enclosures/D{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5Cwww%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2Fdeluxe%{% endraw %}2Ecfm%2Ezip'>Download attached file.</a></p>